mehdavi786/Quantum-Enhanced-Transfer-Learning-With-VGG-16/README.md

 - **LearningRateScheduler**: Dynamically adjusts the learning rate based on the training epoch.

 ---

-This file provides a detailed explanation of the functionality of the code and its modular structure.

 ## Advantages of Quantum Transfer Learning with VGG-16